About Christian Smith

 What he builds

-Most of what he builds now runs on top of large language models: Ask the Corpus, a retrieval-augmented chatbot over his own published writing, grounded and guardrailed and deployed live on Hugging Face; and a publishing agent, an MCP server with a Claude-driven loop that validates a post's metadata, generates its index card, and refuses to publish anything that fails validation.
+Most of what he builds now runs on top of large language models: Ask the Corpus, a retrieval-augmented chatbot over his own published writing, grounded and guardrailed and deployed live on Hugging Face; its quality is held by a continuous-integration gate, an evaluation suite that fails the build if retrieval accuracy slips, if the system stops refusing questions the corpus doesn't cover, or if it starts refusing ones it does.
+And the RNV Publishing Agent, an MCP server with a Claude-driven loop that validates a post's metadata, generates its index card, and refuses to publish anything that fails validation.

-Separately, rnv-color-mcp: a color-computation server on the Model Context Protocol, published to the official MCP registry.
+Separately, rnv-color-mcp: a color-computation server on the Model Context Protocol, published to the official MCP registry and listed in awesome-mcp-servers.
 One color engine exposed as nine deterministic tools an LLM can call; the model decides what the user wants, the tool returns the exact value, and it resolves or refuses rather than inventing one.
+It has since grown an OAuth 2.1 resource-server layer with RFC 9728 protected-resource metadata and enforced per-tool scopes.
 Built once to be consumed by anything: Claude today, a fashion-design app tomorrow.

-And AIII, the Artificial Intelligence Identification Initiative: an open proposal and Apache-2.0 reference implementation for AI agent identity, published at rnvizion.dev/aiii.
+And AIII, the Artificial Intelligence Identification Initiative: an Apache-2.0 reference implementation for AI agent identity, with the build record at rnvizion.dev/aiii.
 An identity-and-authorization layer for MCP servers, built on the same principle as the rest of the work: resolve or refuse, never guess.

 Underneath the AI work sits the RNVizion toolkit: five professional open-source desktop applications built with Python and PyQt6: a text transformer, a color palette manager, a color picker, an icon builder, and a color mixer.
-Each ships with CLI support, multi-theme UIs, cross-platform CI, and comprehensive test coverage; 786 tests on the text transformer alone.
+Each ships with CLI support, multi-theme UIs, cross-platform CI, and comprehensive test coverage; 786 tests on the text transformer alone, and more than 5,000 across the whole portfolio.
 They're where the build-quality discipline started, before the AI work gave it more leverage.

 His point of view